-However in the next step we do not attempt a general Pl-# CSP^2 dichotomy for a single signature of even arity.
-This would have been natural at this point, but it would have been too difficult.
-We will need some additional leverage by proving a conditional No-Mixing Lemma for pairs of signatures of even arity.
-So, seemingly taking a detour, we prove that for two signatures f and gboth of even arity, that individually belong to some tractable class, but do not belong to a single tractable class in the conjectured Pl-# CSP^2 dichotomy (that is yet to be proved), the problem Pl-# $CSP^2(f,g)$ is #P-hard.
-We prove this No-Mixing Lemma for any pair of signatures f and gboth of even arity, not restricted to arity 4.
-Even though at this point we only have a dichotomy for a single signature of arity 4, we prove this No-Mixing Lemma for higher even arity pairs f and g by simulating two signatures f' and g' of arity 4 that belong to different tractable sets, from that of Pl-# $CSP^2(f,g)$.
-After this arity reduction (within the No-Mixing Lemma), we prove that Pl-# $CSP^2(f',g')$ is #P-hard by the dichotomy for a single signature of arity 4.
+Lemma for higher even arity pairs f and g by simulating two signatures f' and g' of arity 4 that belong to different tractable sets, from that of Pl-#CSP2(f, g).
+After this arity reduction (within the No-Mixing Lemma), we prove that Pl-#CSP2(f', g') is #P-hard by the dichotomy for a single signature of arity 4.
 After this, we prove a No-Mixing Lemma for a set of signatures \mathcal{F} of even arities, which states that if \mathcal{F} is contained in the union of all tractable classes, then it is still #P-hard unless it is entirely contained in a single tractable class.
 Note that at this point we still only have a conditional No-Mixing Lemma in the sense that we have to assume every signature in \mathcal{F} belongs to some tractable set.

-We then attempt the proof of a $Pl-\#CSP^2$ dichotomy for a single signature of arbitrary even arity.
-This uses all the previous lemmas, in particular the (conditional) No-Mixing Lemma for a set of signatures.
-However, after completing the proof of this $Pl-\#CSP^2$ dichotomy for a single signature of even arity, the No-Mixing Lemma becomes absolute.
+We then attempt the proof of a Pl-#CSP2 dichotomy for a single signature of arbitrary even arity.
+This uses all the previous lemmas, in particular the conditional No-Mixing Lemma for a set of signatures.
+However, after completing the proof of this Pl-#CSP2 dichotomy for a single signature of even arity, the conditional No-Mixing Lemma becomes unconditional.

-Finally the dichotomy for a single signature of even arity is logically extended to a dichotomy theorem for $\text{Pl-}\#\text{CSP}^2(\mathcal{F})$ where all signatures in \mathcal{F} have even arity.
-Together with the first main step when \mathcal{F} contains some nonzero signature of odd arity, this completes the proof of Theorem A.2.
+Finally the dichotomy for a single signature of even arity is logically extended to a dichotomy theorem for Pl-#CSP2(\mathcal{F}) for a set of signatures where all signatures in \mathcal{F} have even arity.
+Together with the first main step when \mathcal{F} contains some nonzero signature of odd arity, this completes the proof of Theorem 9.2.

-In the rest of this Section A, we will introduce the operators ∂ and \int , and give some characterizations of the tractable classes.
+In the rest of this Section 9, we will introduce the operators ∂ and \int , and give some characterizations of the tractable classes.
 We will also introduce some preliminary lemmas, including one using the domain pairing technique, and list some known dichotomies.
-In Section B, we discuss a technique to simulate Pl-#CSP by Pl-#CSP2.
-Section C proves Theorem A.2 in the case when \mathcal{F} contains at least one nonzero signature of odd arity.
-Section D proves the base case of the even arity case of Theorem A.2 when \mathcal{F} consists of a single signature of arity 4.
-Section E gives an application of cyclotomic field which simplifies the proof of Theorem A.2 when \mathcal{F} contains a signature in $\widetilde{\mathcal{M}} \setminus (\mathscr{P} \cup \widetilde{\mathscr{A}})$.
-Section F proves the conditional No Mixing lemmas for a pair of signatures of even arity.
-Section G generalizes the No Mixing lemmas to a set of signatures of even arity.
-Section H finishes the proof of Theorem A.2.
+In Section 10, we discuss a technique to simulate Pl-#CSP by Pl-#CSP2.
+Section 11 proves Theorem 9.2 in the case when \mathcal{F} contains at least one nonzero signature of odd arity.
+Section 12 proves the base case of the even arity case of Theorem 9.2 when \mathcal{F} consists of a single signature of arity 4.
+Section 13 gives an application of cyclotomic field which simplifies the proof of Theorem 9.2 when \mathcal{F} contains a signature in $\widetilde{\mathcal{M}} \setminus (\mathcal{P} \cup \widetilde{\mathcal{A}})$.
+Section 14 proves the conditional No Mixing lemmas for a pair of signatures of even arity.
+Section 15 generalizes the No Mixing lemmas to a set of signatures of even arity.
+Section 16 finishes the proof of Theorem 9.2.

-Remark 4.
-We occasionally make some remarks (such as Remark 5 and Remark 6 in Subsection E.2) to explain the complications forced upon the proof by various reasons, and why another more straightforward approach would not succeed.
+Remark 5 We occasionally make some remarks (such as Remark 6 and Remark 7 in Section 13.2) to explain the complications forced upon the proof by various reasons, and why another more straightforward approach would not succeed.
 These remarks are not logically necessary to the proof, but hopefully they provide some insight and point out pitfalls in the proof.